-A credit rating downgrade clause in a Master Agreement or a credit rating downgrade threshold clause in a credit support annex ('CSA') is designed to trigger an action if the credit rating of the affected party falls below a specified level.
+A credit rating downgrade clause in an International Swaps and Derivatives Association ('ISDA') master agreement or a credit rating downgrade threshold clause in a credit support annex ('CSA') is designed to trigger an action if the credit rating of the affected party falls below a specified level.
 These actions may include the requirement to pay or increase collateral, the termination of transactions by the non-affected party or the assignment of transactions by the affected party.

-The Group has not entered an International Swaps and Derivatives Association CSA that will require additional collateral pertaining to downgrade thresholds that would need to posted with counterparties in the event of a one-notch or two-notch downgrade.
+The Group has not entered an ISDA master agreement or CSA that will require additional collateral pertaining to downgrade thresholds that would need to be posted with counterparties in the event of a one-notch or two-notch downgrade.